arabold/serverless-sentry-lib/README.md

 ### Turn Sentry Reporting On/Off

-Obviously Sentry reporting is only enabled if you wrap your code using `withSentry` as shown in the examples above.
+Sentry reporting is only enabled if you wrap your code using `withSentry` as shown in the examples above.
 In addition, error reporting is only active if the `SENTRY_DSN` environment variable is set or if you explicitly pass `{ sentryOptions: { dsn } }` as configuration options.
 This is an easy way to enable or disable reporting as a whole or for specific functions.

-In some cases it might be desirable to disable only error reporting itself but keep the advanced features such as timeout and low memory warnings in place.
+In some cases, it might be desirable to disable only error reporting itself but keep the advanced features such as timeout and low memory warnings in place.
 This can be achieved via setting the respective options in the environment variables or `withSentry` during initialization:

 ```js
 const withSentry = require("serverless-sentry-lib");